 - Required to register as a sex offender for life

 - Series of articles: Part 1, “Shattered innocence,” Part 2, “Finding justice,” Part 3, “A place for the abused,” The Kansan, April 30, 2016

 - “Man sentenced for raping child,” The Kansan, June 14, 2016

 - Full executive report prepared by GRACE, July 24, 2017

 - Appendices A & B: Summary Outlines, GRACE report, pages 22-26, July 24, 2017

 - Kansas sentencing documents, June 13, 2016

 - “When the Church Walks Away,” Our Stories Untold website, Dec.
 18, 2017.
-Tim and Kathy Wiens, active members at FMC tell of their experiences in a five part series published Nov.
+Tim and Kathy Wiens, active members at First Mennonite Church tell of their experiences in a five part series published Nov.
 6, 2017 through Feb.
 12, 2018.